-Denielle Perry is an Assistant Professor at Northern Arizona University in the School of Earth Sciences and Environmental Sustainability.
+Denielle Perry is an Assistant Professor at Northern Arizona University in the School of Earth and Sustainability.

 It’s no secret that I love water.
 This passion fuels my research in how environmental institutions and values influence both the development and conservation of water resources, as well as the socio-ecological implications of these often competing agendas.
 Drawing on a Political Ecology approach to analyze water resources policy and management, I adopt a mixed-methods approach in my work, making use of both quantitative and qualitative analysis.
 Such research at the nexus of political ecology, water law and policy, and geospatial analysis is a powerful platform for solving some of the most pressing environmental problems of our time.